 Firearms Law: Guidance to the Police 2002 – The Home Office

-Any UK resident can apply to the police for a shotgun certificate.
-This covers smooth-bore guns with barrels longer than 24″ which either do not have a magazine or a permanently fixed magazine which cannot hold more than 2 cartridges.
+The certificate covers smooth-bore guns with barrels longer than 24″ which either do not have a magazine or a permanently fixed magazine which cannot hold more than 2 cartridges.

 Applicants must give a good reason for every firearm they wish to acquire.
 The police will want evidence you have permission to shoot on land.
 There is no legal requirement to provide written permission, but this may speed up the process if you can.